 MAT 4905.
 Supervised Research in Mathematics.
-This course is designed to cover special topics not obtainable in the regular course offerings.
-Prerequisites: MAC 2313 and instructor's approval.
-1 - 3 semester hour credits.
+This course is designed to cover special topics in mathematics not obtainable in the regular course offerings.
+1-3 semester hours credit.
 May be repeated for credit.
-Maximum of 12 semester hours credit.
-[A]

 MCB 2010.
 Microbiology.
-This course includes the fundamentals of microbiology which include: structure, nutrition, growth, genetics, control mechanisms; and an introduction to immunology, virology, and bacterial pathogens.
-Prerequisite: A grade of "C" or higher in one of the following: BSC 2085 and lab, BSC 2010 and lab, BSC 2011 and lab, or CHM 1045 and lab, or consent of the department.
+First course in microbiology.
+Introduction to the biology of microorganisms: structure, physiology, and ecology of bacteria, algae, viruses, protozoa and lower fungi.
+MCB-010+MCB-010l=MCB-010C.
+Similar in content to MCB-013.
+Prerequisite: A grade of "C" or higher in one of the following: BSC 2085 and lab, BSC 2010 and lab,

+BSC 2011 and lab, or CHM 1045 and lab, or consent of the department.
 Corequisite: MCB 2010L.
 3 semester hours credit.
 [A]